stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

-In order to use the landscape data at an appropriate scale across the study area, spatial predictors were stacked and then convolved with a 100-meter gaussian kernel. **This resulted in a “fuzzy” this word is unclear to me – it makes me dubious that the predictors will be sufficient to identify correlations with chemicals of concern in watersheds predictors that could apply across dataset boundaries.** These values were then extracted for each monitored watershed.
+In order to use the landscape data at an appropriate scale across the study area, spatial predictors were stacked and then convolved with a 100-meter gaussian kernel.
+These values were then extracted for each monitored watershed.

 Prior to use, spatial data were plotted and visually assessed for outliers (Fig. 4.3).
 Square-root transformation was performed on spatial